-This all needs to be collected, structured, contextualised (e.g. to a donor) and then analysed – a task that is going to become quickly prohibitive using current approaches (Figure 2).
+This all needs to be collected, structured, contextualized (e.g. to a donor) and then analyzed – a task that is going to become quickly prohibitive using current approaches (Figure 2).

 At Synthace, we are already working with leading companies in the Cell and Gene therapy industry to develop a flexible data and physical automation infrastructure that supports this new generation of analytical methods.